zeejayym/apex-liveapi-documentation/content/docs/References/interactionevents.md

 weight: 230
 ---

-## Events

 {{< alert context="info" text="This documentation is a work in progress, and we actively welcome contributions.
 If you have suggestions for improvements or new features, feel free to open a pull request on our GitHub repository.
-[Contribute here](https://www.github.com/zeejayym/liveapi-documentation).
+[Contribute here](https://www.github.com/zeejayym/apex-liveapi-documentation).
 We appreciate your input in making our documentation better for everyone." />}}

+## Messages

 ### PlayerRespawnTeam